-We are called to steward God's gifts according to God's mission in the world.
-We have designed our budget process to be a collaborative conversation among key leaders.
+We seek to steward God's gifts to make the greatest impact in the world.
+We have designed our budget process to be a collaborative conversation among key leaders and the congregation.
 What is God calling us to do?
-How do we use what resources he grants to get there.
+How do we use what resources he grants to do what he calls us to do.
 We hope you join us in the discussion that occurs every spring....
 Perhaps you have a ministry idea that you would like to see happen at Pacific.
 Spring is the best time to get serious about the discussion because it is then that we plan for the year.
 Begin to seed the idea in the fall and winter and push for it in the Spring.
 If it coincides with Pacific's mission and vision, it may be embraced and built into plans of the church in the coming year.

 Step 1: Board begins the budget process (March).
 Instead of asking everybody what they want and then building a budget, we turn it around and ask, "What do we think is a reasonable income target for the coming year?"We look at the past.
 We look at the future.
 We look at present needs and challenges.
 We ask, "What is the Big Number?"
 Once that "Big Number" is approved the budget process unfolds until it is presented to the congregation in September for their approval.
 By this time key leaders throughout the congregation have already participated in the budget.

 Step 2: Executive Pastor invites participation (April/May) We produce a nice little Budget Process Newsletter which explains budget highlights, process and timeline.
 This is a fully public process.
 Everybody gets to participate.
 Read the newsletter below.

 Step 3: Receive proposals and deliberate toward a recommended budget (May) We start putting the numbers together.
 If you have worked budgets, you know this can be a bit gruelling.
 Some priorities stick.
 Some don't.
 It is in this context that we wrestle out the ministry of the church for the coming year.
 It is an important conversation--a holy one.